Transferability-Guided Cross-Domain Cross-Task Transfer Learning: Introduction

-As empirical transferability metrics~\cite{zamir2018taskonomy, yosinski2014transferable, achille2019task2vec, ying2018transfer} incur heavy computation burdens in retraining the transfer learning model on the target training data, a new trend of analytical transferability research aims to estimate the transfer performance a-priori with little or no training of the transfer model.
-Several analytical transferability metrics are proposed, including NCE~\cite{NCE}, H-score~\cite{bao2019information}, LEEP~\cite{LEEP}, and LogME~\cite{LogME}.
-Despite of being evidently more efficient to compute from practical data than empirical methods, they are also prone to strict data assumptions \cite{NCE, bao2019information} and insufficient performance \cite{LEEP, LogME} while task complexities are similar.
-Moreover, the aforementioned metrics have only been used to characterize when to transfer between a pair of source and target tasks, but they do not contribute to solving the ``what to transfer" problem, i.e. how to find more transferable source representations across domains and tasks.
+As ~empirical transferability studies~\cite{zamir2018taskonomy, yosinski2014transferable, achille2019task2vec, ying2018transfer, huang2022balancing} incur heavy computation burdens in retraining the transfer learning model on the target training data, a new trend of transferability research aims to efficiently estimate the transfer performance a-priori with little or no training of the transfer model.
+Several efficient transferability metrics are proposed, including NCE~\cite{NCE}, H-score~\cite{bao2019information}, LEEP~\cite{LEEP}, and LogME~\cite{LogME}.
+Despite being evidently more efficient to compute from practical data than empirical methods, they are also prone to strict data assumptions \cite{NCE, bao2019information} and insufficient performance \cite{LEEP, LogME} while task complexities are similar.
+Moreover, the aforementioned metrics are solely used for determining when to transfer between a pair of source and target tasks, but they do not contribute to solving the ``what to transfer" problem, i.e. how to obtain more generalizable feature representations across domains and tasks.